-Water stages and flows are recorded by a stream gage that has provided the most detailed records about water flow in the United States.
+Water stages and flows are recorded by a stream gauge that has provided the most detailed records of water flow in the United States.
 Stream gages record data every 15 minutes so that the U.S. Geological Survey can interpret it.
 This allows them to monitor the constantly changing river water so they can determine exactly how it’s flowing and how high it is.

 The Featured Image

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.

 - U.S. Department of the Interior, Available here: https://www.usbr.gov/lc/region/g1000/lawofrvr.html